RKarkala/Login-Template-Node.js/README.md

-Login app using MongoDB, Express, and Bcrypt.
+Login app using MongoDB, Express, Bcrypt, and EJS.

-To Setup: Create an environmental named MLABURI and set it to your db url
+To Setup: Create an environmental named MLABURI and set it to your database url

-Changes to be made: Alerts through flash rather than a html page